 Baby Eczema

-Most babies who suffer from eczema have atopic eczema where the condition is hereditary and allergy related.
+Most babies who suffer from eczema have atopic eczema where the condition is familial and allergy related.

 The most common symptoms of atopic baby eczema are dry, itchy and inflamed skin that causes redness, swelling, weeping and scaling.
 Although it can affect any area of the body atopic eczema is most commonly found on the head, face, neck, arms and behind the knees.